evblance/square-simon/README.md

 # Square Simon
-Take on the 80s Simon game
+A take on the 80s Simon game